KevinBjarnemark/Solfeggio-frequencies/README.md

 The website should be referred to as an MVP (Minimum Viable Product) and the vision is to implement more intricate systems that can reach a wider audience.
 The aim is to develop more advanced systems that are suitable for environments such as spas, hotels, therapy centers, and other places that aim to promote health.

+Click [here](https://kevinbjarnemark.github.io/Solfeggio-frequencies/) to visit the deployed version of this website.

 ## Features

 !["Different screensizes of the webpage"](assets/images/readMe/screensizes.jpg "Layout")